 Website Manager

-Exploring the "IF's" and "WHO's" of the comittment to a club/select/travel team can be daunting.
+Exploring the "ifs" and "whos" of committing to a club/select/travel team can be daunting.

-NCLL attempts to help by providing an introduction to local club teams through various programs throughout the year.
-It allows you a chance to get to know the coaches and them to get to know your child.
-It's a great way to see if your child is ready — or even desires — to take that next step in the level of competition.
+NCLL aims to help by providing introductions to local club teams through various programs throughout the year, giving you a chance to get to know the coaches and for them to get to know your player.
+It's a great way to see if your child is ready—or even desires—to take that next step in the level of competition.

-Below are the key distinctions and a list of the local club teams.
+Below are the key distinctions and to the right, a brief description of the local programs.

-NOTE: While many of us within NCLL have differing opinions and views on this aspect of kids baseball and softball, we generally agree that 7-8 is early, and in the case of softball, difficult to find.
+NOTE: While many within NCLL have differing opinions and views on this aspect of kids' baseball and softball, we generally agree that starting at age 7-8 is early, and in the case of softball, difficult to find.
 Focus on fun and a love of the game.

 • These leagues typically begin with Tee Ball, which can start for children as young as 4 years old.